brpaz/hawkeye/README.md

     * Websites / HTML and other web files that can be displayed inside a Webview.
 * Command line tool makes easy to integrate with other applications.
 * Application window contains only the basic elements to display the file.
+* Search function allows you to search in the displayed content.

 ## Requirements